Frequently Asked Questions

 Back to the top

 TDEE is your Total Daily Energy Expenditure for the day.
-Your TDEE is used in many calculations, including finding your Daily Calorie Limit.
+Your TDEE is used in many calculations, including finding your Daily Calorie Intake.

 Back to the top

-Your Daily Calorie Limit is the number of calories you want to hit and not go over.
+Your Daily Calorie Intake is the number of calories you want to hit and not go over.

 There are multiple factors that are taken into account when calculating this number.